-Kim is represented in galleries from Virginia to Nova Scotia.
-Including the Maritime Gallery at Mystic Seaport, Mystic, CT, where she won the John Stobart Award in 2006, the Academic Artists Association in MA, The Hudson Valley Art Association and The Salmagundi Art Club in New York, where she is a member.
-Fourteen of her paintings are in the Yale New Haven Hospital has 18 of her paintings in their collection.
+Kim is represented in galleries from Virginia to Nova Scotia, some which include the Maritime Gallery at Mystic Seaport, Mystic, CT, where she won the John Stobart Award in 2006; the Academic Artists Association in MA; The Hudson Valley Art Association; The Salmagundi Art Club in New York, where she is a member and the Yale New Haven Hospital has 18 of her paintings in their collection.

-Kim has an eclectic background: BA in German literature and MFA in applied psychology; twenty years of ceramics including a year in graduate studies at the Institute of San Miguel de Allende, Mexico.
-She spent many years as a ceramics student and graphics instructor at the Maryland Institute College of Art, Baltimore, MD and thirty years in journalism as a writer, editor, and prize winning art director.
+Kim has a BA in German literature and MFA in applied psychology.
+She spent a year in graduate studies at the Institute of San Miguel de Allende, Mexico where she studied ceramics.
+For many years she was a ceramics student and graphics instructor at the Maryland Institute College of Art, Baltimore, MD.
+She also spent 30 years in journalism as a writer, editor, and prize winning art director.